Minecraftian14/THATLANG/README.md

 [THOSE Operators](src/main/java/thatlang/core/THOSEOperatorsPrototype.java)

 Note, that the operators processing is still an experiment, so far, it just works.
-Actually, I want a better way to decide an operator based on the right and left operands.
+Actually, we want a better way to decide an operator based on the right and left operands.
 "Better" as in?
 With a total of 8 types of primitive variables, a few other operable variables like `BigInteger` and `String`, and other objects which may define a function for an operator for themselves, it's really hard and boring to write the same code for each kind of possible input.